 Pool ionizers are prone to impurities, especially if you have hard water.
-If deposits from hard water are affecting your ionizer, remove any deposits that might accumulate on the electrodes in your ionizer.
+If deposits from hard water affect your ionizer, remove any deposits that might accumulate on the electrodes.
 Using this approach regularly will ensure your ionizer cell lasts longer.

 The Results Are Slow

 Ionizers are not known to be the fastest pool system.
 It can take up to two weeks for the silver and copper ions to accumulate adequately in the water.

 It may also take a few more days for the ionizers to give their full water purification results.